What Size Air Purifier Do I Need for 1000 sq ft? - AirPurifiers.com

 How big of a difference does an air purifier make?

 A device for improving the atmosphere of an interior space can have a significant effect on air quality.
 Air purifiers are created to take in and expel airborne impurities, for example, residue, plant pollen, smoke particles, pet dander, and other hypersensitivity triggers for allergies.
 They also help reduce odors from cooking or smoking.
+Air purifiers can help reduce odors from pets, cooking, and smoke, improving overall comfort in large rooms.
 The area of the space will affect how much an air purifier can improve the quality of air; however, even small units can make a visible difference in overall ease inside a home or workplace.
+Air purifiers are essential for maintaining air health, especially since indoor air can be up to 5 times more polluted than outdoor air.